pypa/distlib/docs/tutorial.rst

         'data': '/path/to/data',
     }

+    maker = ScriptMaker(None, None)
+    # You can specify a custom executable in script shebang lines, whether
+    # or not to install native executable launchers, whether to do a dry run
+    # etc. by setting attributes on the maker, wither when creating it or
+    # subsequently.

     # Now install.
-The method accepts a ``dry_run`` keyword argument that goes
+The method accepts optional keyword arguments:
-    # through the installation procedure but doesn't actually install anything.
-    # It also accepts:
     #
-    # - An ``executable`` keyword argument which, if specified, should be the
-    #   absolute Unicode pathname of the executable you want to specify in the
-    #   shebang lines of scripts installed from the wheel.
-    # - A ``warner`` keyword argument which, if specified, should be a callable
+    # - A ``warner`` argument which, if specified, should be a callable that
-    #   that will be called with (software_wheel_version, file_wheel_version)
+    #   will be called with (software_wheel_version, file_wheel_version) if
-    #   if they differ.
+    #   they differ.
 They will both be in the form (major_ver, minor_ver).
     #
-    wheel.install(paths)
+    # - A ``lib_only`` argument which indicates that only the library portion
+    #   of the wheel should be installed - no scripts, header files or
+    #   non-package data.

+    wheel.install(paths, maker)

 Only one of the ``purelib`` or ``platlib`` paths will actually be written to (assuming that they are different, which isn't often the case).
 Which one it is